telecombcn-dl/2018-dlai-team8/docs/dqn.md

 This version of the state is a step toward an uninformed Agent, that would be able to play also different games.
 Still, it needs to know the cart location to be able to properly crop the image.

-The state is retrieved by the agent using the `get_state()` method, so that it is possible to change the type of information the DQN will process by just changing the content of this function.
+The state is retrieved by the agent using the `get_state()` method of itself, so that it is possible to change the type of information the DQN will process by just changing the content of this function.

 ## The Agent
+The agent is implemented by the `Agent` class.

+It contains methods to extract the state from the environment, to plot the duration of the episods it played, to select an action given a state and to train itself and optimize its DQN.

+It can be configured using a `Config` object that specify learning rate, batch size, a seed (so that the behavior is deterministic between runs), and a preinizialized environment.

+At the initialization it will create the DQNs and a replay memory.

+### Action selection